AWegnerGitHub/awegnergithub.github.io-content/2015_01_08_thanks-for-all-the-fish.md

 Short answer - No. If the community wants to focus on a specific server mode, then a single server is all that is needed.
 When I joined Vipers there were two servers: An Orange server and a vanilla server.
 For the first year-ish, the servers base grew and contracted around different mods.
-Orange turned to Crit Orange, a Randomizer appeared and then splintered into it's own community, the Nest grew and then shrank.
+Orange turned to Crit Orange, a Randomizer appeared and then splintered into its own community, the Nest grew and then shrank.
 Zombie popped up.
 Prophunt and Dodgeball came around multiple times.
 In all of this, there has been between one or two popular servers, with the rest being very niche.
 Those are for fun.
 Those are also frustrating to fix when updates break them.